-Options says that if it had refused to process Miss B's application for any reason, Miss B would've likely made the same investment via a different SIPP provider in order to either secure the incentive payment from CL&P or release funds.
-So she would have suffered the same loss.
+Options says that if it had refused to process Mr C's application for any reason, Mr C would've likely made the same investment via a different SIPP provider in order to either secure the incentive payment from CL&P or release funds.
+So he would have suffered the same loss.

-I acknowledge that Miss B has told us that if Options had refused to allow the investments, she probably would have looked elsewhere to improve her pension pot.
-But Miss B has told us that she hasn't accessed any benefits from her pension and that she didn't need to access her pensions funds immediately at that time, as she'd been made redundant and had some capital, and was too young to retire.
+Mr C has told us he'd not accessed any benefits from his pension or made any contributions to it.
+This is supported by the FSCS calculation summary.
 So I'm satisfied a transfer wouldn't have been effected elsewhere at the time, and with monies not being withdrawn being invested in holdings that weren't Store First and GAS Verdant, just so as to access a pension commencement lump sum and/or pension income.

-And I don't think it's fair and reasonable to say that Options shouldn't compensate Miss B for her loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found Options did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Miss B's business from Douglas Baillie Ltd or permitted the Store First and GAS Verdant investments into its SIPPs.
-In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Options had refused to accept Miss B's application from Douglas Baillie Ltd and/or hadn't permitted the Store First and GAS Verdant investments in its SIPPs, the transactions wouldn't still have gone ahead and Miss B would have retained her monies in her DB scheme.
+And I don't think it's fair and reasonable to say that Options shouldn't compensate Mr C for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found Options did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr C's business from Douglas Baillie Ltd or permitted the Store First and GAS Verdant investments into its SIPPs.

+In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Options had refused to accept Mr C's application from Douglas Baillie Ltd and/or hadn't permitted the Store First and GAS Verdant investments in its SIPPs, the transactions wouldn't still have gone ahead and Mr C would have retained his monies in his DB scheme.

-And had Options explained to Miss B why it refused to accept her application from Douglas Baillie Ltd and/or hadn't permitted the Store First and GAS Verdant investments in its SIPPs, I think it very unlikely Miss B would've tried to find another SIPP operator to accept the business.
+And had Options explained to Mr C why it refused to accept his application from Douglas Baillie Ltd and/or hadn't permitted the Store First and GAS Verdant investments in its SIPPs, I think it very unlikely Mr C would've tried to find another SIPP operator to accept the business.